 There are many variations of the Neihanchi kata.
 It can be found in the Shotokan, Shorin ryu, Shuri-Te, Wadoryu, Isshinryu, Shaolin Kempo and Kyokushin systems.
 No existing written historical evidence exists to clarify the origin of the form to date, so we may not ever know the original intent of the form.
 Some believe it is ballistic-based, grappling-based or a synthesis of the two.
 We can however, divine certain hierarchies of knowledge through the form’s technical composition, which in my opinion explains many of the reasons for its different variations.

 I believe that the Neihanchi kata of Isshinryu came to western shores ‘mostly’ intact in terms of conveying its full spectrum of lessons.
 There were likely some omissions, additions, and/or modifications to the original form by T. Shimabuku and/or by his predecessors.

 Let’s take a close look at Shimbuku’s sequencing of moves.
-Readers can have the same base to view my form breakdown by looking at Tatsuo Shimabuku’s Neihanchi video performance at https://www.youtube.com/watch?v=4nQLgxvgRDU.
+Readers can have the same base to view my form breakdown by looking at Tatsuo Shimabuku’s Neihanchi kata video performance.

 From the late 1960’s-1990’s I never came across any martial system that offered its practitioners a step-by-step methodology to interpret their kata.

-To begin, why is Shimabuku’s Neihanchi, or any master’s Form, constructed precisely the way it is?
-Many do not realize that the Isshinryu Neihanchi is the only variation that initiates movement to the left.
+To begin, why is Shimabuku’s Neihanchi kata, or any master’s Form, constructed precisely the way it is?
+Many do not realize that the Isshinryu Neihanchi kata is the only variation that initiates movement to the left.
 All other versions initiate to the right.
 Does this matter?
 We believe so, and Shimabuku may have understood the esoteric reason why.